midibox/mios32/bootloader/updater/README.txt

   in the MIOS Terminal to skip this phase, and to start the application immediately!
   You will like this option! :-)

+  Note that no MIDI upload request will be sent during power-on anymore!
+  Please consider this when reading documentation about MIDI troubleshooting.

+- USB device name: it's possible to assign a dedicated name for your MBHP_CORE_STM32 or MBHP_CORE_LPC17 module which is used for the USB connection.

+  This is especially useful if multiple MIDIboxes running with the same application are connected to your computer, so that you are able to differ between them.

+  The USB name can be permanently changed with:
+    set name <name>
+  e.g.
+    set name MIDIbox SEQ V4 - 1
+  or
+    set name MIDIbox SEQ V4 - 2

 - Device ID: this ID is relevant once multiple cores are available on the same MIDI port, or if you are using your MIOS32 based core as a USB<->MIDI / OSC<->MIDI gateway to a PIC based MBHP_CORE.

-  MIOS Studio won't be able to differ between the cores if they have the same Device ID, therefore it's recommended to change the Device ID of the MIOS32 core in this case (e.g. to 127)
+  MIOS Studio won't be able to differ between the cores in this case if they have the same Device ID, therefore it's recommended to change the Device ID of the MIOS32 core

   Enter:
-     set id 127
+     set device_id 127
-  in this case
+  to assign a new device id
+  Again: this is only relevant if multiple cores are connected to the same MIDI port

   IMPORTANT NOTE: don't change the Device ID if you are using MIOS Studio 2.2.1 or lower!
   Device IDs are properly supported with MIOS Studio 2.2.2 and higher!